railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 .. note:: Don't confuse timesheets and attendence compliance

-	The timesheet system isn't intended to be a disguised attendance form.
-There's no control over the service times and the employee is free to encode 8 or 9 hours or more of services each day if they want.
+	The timesheet system is not intended to be a disguised attendance form.
+There is no control over the service times and the employee is free to encode 8 or 9 hours or more of services each day if they want.

-	If you decide to put such a system into place, it's important to clarify this point with your staff.
+	If you decide to put such a system into place, it is important to clarify this point with your staff.
 The objective here isn't to control hours, because the employees decide for themselves what they'll be entering – but to track the tasks running and the allocation of costs between them.